 - Assist commercial members of IIIF-C in support for IIIF and IIIF-C members or potential members

 - Report to IIIF and IIIF-C members progress made by collaborations with other organizations and corporate members

 - Outreach and communication to standards, industry and trade groups with a IIIF interest (including possible vendors with products or content that might be made IIIF-compatible)

 E. Recruit, manage and mentor IIIF-C staff

-- Works with CLIR’s COO on HR policies, procedures, and relationships;
+- Work with senior CLIR staff on HR policies, procedures, and relationships

 F. Manage Budgets and Document IIIF progress for Board and community